worms-n-stuff/get-worms-extension/README.md

 # get worms browser extension

 This repository contains the **get worms** Chrome extension.
 It lets authenticated users create and view "worms" (inline comments) on any web page.
-The codebase has been migrated to TypeScript while preserving the existing runtime behaviour.
-Compiled JavaScript assets live in `dist/` so the extension can still be shipped as standard JS.
+There are two parts to this extension:
+1. the page worms module (the ui/anchoring logic), which resides in page-worms,
+2. and the auth flow, which has relevant codes in content-script, popup-logic, service-worker, and shared.
+All other code are connections which connect the two parts and them to the extension.
+A important file for connection is manifest.json, which importantly registers what scripts/ui the google extension should use and in what context.

 ## Project structure